The Warriner School

 - Triple Science

 An additional after school enrichment programme includes a range of sporting activities, music (including orchestra and choir) and drama.
 There is daily support for homework in the library and an after-school homework club three days a week.
 Study Groups are also in place for Years 10 and Year 11 students, depending on the individual learning needs.
-There is also a ‘Room of Independence,’ where Sixth Form students with particular specialisms support our KS4 students.

 The Warriner Sixth Form